zizitizi/my-devops-Roadmap/Docker/S16dockercompose.md

-in load balace for nginx ip for assign to domain is leader ip address.
+in load balace for nginx ip for assign to domain is leader ip address. (not container ip. leader node ip address : )

+curl 192.168.44.143:8080